 If you have been convicted with Driving Under the Influence for a second time while operating a commercial vehicle, you will face a lifetime suspension of your CDL.
 Losing your CDL for life can have major implications for a commercial driver’s life.
 They will never be allowed to drive vehicles commercially again, forcing them to seek employment elsewhere.

 It is critically important that if you have been arrested with DUI for a second time that you seek legal help immediately to avoid losing your CDL forever.
-There are ways that an experienced DUI lawyer can help you get the charge reduced or dropped.
+There are ways that an experienced Tampa DUI lawyer can help you get the charge reduced or dropped.

 We advise against self-representation in this situation.
 This is because the DUI laws in Florida are extremely complex.
 The risk of losing your license forever is so great that it is not worth the risk.
 For the best chance of keeping hold of your license, seek the legal representation of a skilled lawyer.